I am currently out on a strict bail resulting from a domestic assault charge…

 I am now told by our children that my wife is very sorry that she involved the police and she wants to take all the domestic assault allegations back.
 I want to return to my house.
 Can my wife convince the police to drop the charges?

 This is probably one of the most common scenarios presented to a criminal lawyer in Ontario in a domestic assault case.
 The short answer is “No”.
 Your wife cannot simply withdraw her complaint.
 The reason is that this matter is not a civil one, i.e. you are not being sued by your wife.
 This case is criminal, which means that it is the state that prosecutes you, while your wife is merely a witness for the prosecution.
 The state represents the interests of the public, which may or may not coincide with the interests of a particular complainant.

-That being said, in a case like that it would be very helpful to hire a lawyer.
+That being said, in a case like that it would be very helpful to hire an assault lawyer.
 If your wife wishes to take her statement or a part of it back, there is a proper way for doing so.
 Make sure that you are not breaching your bail by communicating with your wife, and speak to a lawyer at your earliest opportunity.